dtolb/v2-messaging/concepts/numberOrderingSummary.md

 ### Query Parameters

-⚠️  There are no query parameters for fetching information about an existing order  ⚠️
+There are no query parameters for fetching information about an existing order.

 {% common %}